-The governmental fund financial statements can be found on pages 10 through 11 of this report.
+The governmental fund financial statements can be found by referencing the table of contents of this report.

 Notes to the Financial Statements

 The notes provide additional information that is essential for a full understanding of the data provided in the government-wide and fund financial statements.